 It Has Finally Happened!
 Utah has NO restrictions to practice and is going FPA with AANP!

-Posted about 1 year ago by Melissa J Hinton
+Posted over 1 year ago by Melissa J Hinton

 As of this evening around 6 pm, the Utah Nurse Practitioners SB 36 (substitute 5) officially passed!
 It has been a long, hard-won battle.
 We know that YOU made the difference.
 We had perhaps hundreds of NPs reach out to their legislators within the past week and particularly in the past few days.
 YOU were heard.